Geek's Guide to the Galaxy

 Geek's Guide to the Galaxy is a science fiction book podcast.

 History

-The show is produced for Wired.com and hosted by author David Barr Kirtley.
+The show is produced for Wired, and hosted by author David Barr Kirtley.
 It was created by Kirtley and John Joseph Adams, who served as co-host for the first hundred episodes and is currently a producer on the show.
-Each episode typically includes either an interview with an author or other media personality, or a moderated panel segment featuring a group of "guest geeks."
+Each episode typically includes either an interview with an author or other media personality, or a moderated panel segment featuring a group of "guest geeks".
 Season 1 (2010) was produced for Tor.com, the website of Tor Books, a science fiction book publisher.
 Season 2 (2011) was produced for io9, a science fiction and futurism website owned by Gawker Media.
 Seasons 3–9 (2012–2018) were produced for the tech magazine Wired.